Partner with Us

 1,300+ cases with Autism and nearly 1,000 population control

-Confirmed MARA antibodies caused brain changes and autism manifestations offspring
+Animal models confirm MARA antibodies cause brain changes and autism manifestations in offspring

-Mothers with undiagnosed, symptomatic child or mothers with an autistic child considering future pregnancies.
+Mothers with an undiagnosed, symptomatic child or mothers with an autistic child considering future pregnancies

 How MAR-Autism™ Test Results Guide Care and Planning